-While there are a great deal of specific regulatory and legislative adoptions of this standard, the standard itself is not, by itself, regulatory or legislative.
+While there is a great deal of specific regulatory and legislative adoptions of this standard, the standard itself is not, by itself, regulatory or legislative.

 Sanitation in the SO/EIC 27040 Standard

-While there are a great many specific guidelines for functionality throughout the standard, the one we will concern ourselves with today are those pertinent to data sanitization.
+While there are a great many specific guidelines for functionality throughout the standard, the one we will concern ourselves with today is those pertinent to data sanitization.